 - 1 The M3/M4 function programmed before the cycle call remains in effect. - 2 No spindle stop and no spindle orientation will be performed.
 Q336 is not taken into account - 3 The control positions the tool at the contour start radius Q491, taking the selected machining type (inside/outside, Q529) and the set-up clearance to the side (Q357) into account.
-The described contour is not automatically extended by a set-up clearance; you need to program it in the subprogram. - 4 The control machines the defined contour using a rotating spindle (M3/M4).
-The principal axes of the working plane move along a circular path, whereas the spindle axis does not follow. - 5 At the end point of the contour, the control retracts the tool perpendicularly to set-up clearance. - 6 Finally, the control retracts the tool to the clearance height.
+The described contour is not automatically extended by a set-up clearance.
+An extension of the contour must be programmed in the subprogram. - 4 The control machines the defined contour using a rotating spindle (M3/M4).
+The principal axes of the working plane move on a circle, whereas the spindle axis does not follow. - 5 At the end point of the contour, the control retracts the tool perpendicularly to the set-up clearance. - 6 Finally, the control retracts the tool to the clearance height.